Protester detained as Macron visits Amsterdam university | Law-Order

 Protester detained as Macron visits Amsterdam university

+A populist, pro-farmer political party made major gains in recent provincial elections in the Netherlands.

-Police tackled and detained a protester Wednesday after he ran, shouting, toward Emmanuel Macron as the French president arrived at a University of Amsterdam science campus on the second day of his state visit to the Netherlands.
+"Sometimes in France we think that we are the only country where there are protests," Macron said in his speech in Amsterdam. ''You who live here know very well that there is also a strong, profound protest movement here."
+Earlier in the day, police tackled and detained a protester who ran, shouting, toward Macron as he arrived at a University of Amsterdam science campus.

-It was the second straight day that protesters targeted Macron, who is facing angry unrest at home over his pension reforms.
+It was the second straight day that protesters targeted Macron.
 On Tuesday, demonstrators shouted and held up banners at the start of a speech in The Hague.

 The incident Wednesday happened as Macron arrived with Dutch King Willem-Alexander at the university's science park to visit its Quantum Gases and Quantum Information Lab to discuss quantum technology.